 While the bodies of your messages and any attachments should remain safely encrypted, addressing information and the Subject lines of your messages are stored in the clear and would be provided to the authorities.
 This information is enough to give anyone possessing it a good idea of who you communicate with and the subjects you discuss with them.

 Additionally, ProtonMail may also be logging your IP address and providing this to government authorities.
 I learned about this by reading ProtonMail’s Transparency Report.
 This is another reason we also recommend using a good VPN service that hides your true IP address and location.

 Some people also question how free from USA and EU influence Proton Technologies really is.
 Additionally, Switzerland now has data retention regulations, but ProtonMail argues that these regulations do not apply to their services, but rather Swiss internet providers.

 All that said, the ProtonMail threat model document specifically states that,

 “we cannot guarantee your safety against a powerful adversary.”

 The spy agencies serving the USA and EU definitely qualify as “powerful adversaries.”
-So if you decide to take on one of the Five Eyes, violate Swiss laws, or something equally crazy, using ProtonMail is unlikely to save you.
+Under most circumstances, this is a secure email service.
+But if you decide to take on one of the Five Eyes, violate Swiss laws, or do something else equally crazy, using ProtonMail is unlikely to save you.